Abdelgawadg/20-browser-password-brute-force/README.md

 current_version can be a little confusing but is mostly just the same thing copy and pasted 20 times.
 This is the version of the code that works best and has all the latest features.
 The goal for this project is to get every/most passwords cracked in less than 30 minutes.
-I know that it is poorly coded and could be done better but its works.
+I understand that the project is a bit unpolished and could be optimized, I am still fairly new to programming.

 For contact send an email to abdelgawadg@att.net